zchatt/WES-WGS/README.md

 # WES-WGS
 Pipelines and tools for  WES and WGS data processing

+# pjob_bwa_gatk.sh
+## Script creates and submits PBS batch script
+### Script description
+1. Create submission script for rsync of .fastq files from RDS to HPC
+2. Creates submission script for bwa_gatk.sh
+3. Creates submission script for rsync of bwa_katk.sh results from HPC to RDS

 # bwa_gatk.sh
 ## Align WGS or WES using BWA-MEM and call variants using GATK
 ### Script description